forty2wallabyway/btv_sequencing_2/README.md

 - Analysis Related: Bowtie2, Trimmomatic, Cd-Hit, Samtools, Bcftools
 - Additionally Needed: BTV Reference FASTA

+# MAKE SURE TO UPDATE LOCAL PATHS TO TRIMMOMATIC .jar FILES OR THIS PIPELINE WILL NOT WORK

 4.19.23
 - Added MultiQC to conda env
 - Added "2> ${file_base}.trimm.log" to preprocessing script in order to generate log file that can be used by MultiQC